samuel-walters/docker/README.md

 * `docker images`: lists all the local images

-* `docker run -d -p 80:80 nginx`: this will run the image, and the 80:80 is an example of port mapping.
+* `docker run -d -p 80:80 nginx`: this will run the image, and the 80:80 is an example of port mapping. -d stands for detached - if there is an error, kill the container and run this command without -d to see the logs.

 * `docker ps -a`: Lists all the running containers.